half0wl/railtail/README.md

 you're connecting to databases or other services with minimal support for SOCKS5 (e.g. db connections from an application).

-This is designed to be run as a separate service in Railway that you connect to over Railway's Private Network.
+railtail is designed to be run as a separate service in Railway that you connect to over Railway's Private Network.

 > ⚠️ **Warning**: Do not expose this service on Railway publicly!